selemis/selectrix/PLUGIN_DEPENDENCIES.md

 ### Shared Dependency Resolution

-FileSelector could resolve all plugin dependencies at runtime and create a shared classpath.
+Selectrix could resolve all plugin dependencies at runtime and create a shared classpath.

 **Issues:**
 - Very complex implementation